lj-ditrapani/16-bit-computer-specification/video.md

 Double Buffering
 ----------------

 ```
 This system uses double buffering, so there is actually
-two sets of 4,096 words.
+two sets of 640 word video RAM.
 The GPU renders one video RAM
 while the CPU writes the next frame on the other video RAM.
 At the end of each frame, the video RAM sets are swapped.
 ```